Dungog Wastewater Treatment Works and Wastewater Pump Station Upgrade

-The $28 million upgrade of the Dungog Wastewater Treatment Works (WWTW) is complete, with work now shifting to the nearby wastewater pumping station and connecting pipeline.
+The $28 million upgrade of the Dungog Wastewater Treatment Works (WWTW) was completed in early 2021.
+We are pleased to update that the $7 million upgrade to the nearby wastewater pumping station (WWPS) and connecting pipeline is also now complete.
+This means that Windeyer Street has reopened to the community.

 The upgrade is a significant investment in the Dungog area and will enable future population growth and have positive impacts on the environment.